pescap/EasyHPC/docs/source/cicd.rst

 To add rules to the pull requests and commits, you can set branch protection rules.

 To do so, go to your git repository and click on ``Settings``, and then ``Branches``.
 Define your custom Branch protection rules.

-Now that you know how to set up git repositories and ensure their continuous integration go to the `System Administration page <https://easyhpc.readthedocs.io/en/latest/sysadmin.html>`_.